espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 In the next line, we are using the message_from_bytes function from the email module to convert the bytes we received as a message.

-Then we mark the message as seen by using the store method and we yield the results to our iterator (add an explanation of that )
+Then we mark the message as seen by using the store method and we yield the results to our iterator.

 Once we have retrieved the emails, let us check the function that gets attachment from that email.